 Throughout his professional career Dr. Kloba has planned, initiated and developed a number of organizational and programmatic initiatives that continue to thrive long after his departure.
 He has made numerous professional presentations, has received many research & development grants, and has held leadership positions in local, state and national secular and Christian professional associations.
 He has served as a deacon and elder in Southern Baptist, Presbyterian, Church of God and non-denominational congregations.
 Dr. Kloba has been a nationally certified counselor (NCC) and is certified as a school counselor in New York and Pennsylvania, and as a school administrator in New York.
 He has also served as a consultant to schools, colleges, churches and businesses focusing on counseling services, small groups, initiating new programs and staff development.

 Dr. Kloba was appointed to the Education Advisory Committee of the West Palm Beach City Commission and served as a founding member of the board of the Potentia Academy (a private school for special needs students).
 He serves as an elder at Christ Fellowship Church, chairman of the board of directors of Jupiter Christian School, a member of the Community Advisory Committee of the NRI Institute of Health Sciences, and as a member of the boards of: the Place of Hope, the Villages of Hope, Treasures for Hope, and Hope House.

-He and his wife, Sandy have been married since 1967, have one son, Christopher who is married to Dawn, and who have gifted them with their granddaughter, Gemma Leigh.
+He and his wife, Sandy have been married since 1967, have one son, Christopher who is married to Dawn, and who have gifted them with two granddaughters, Gemma Leigh and Jessie Lynn.